Higher Dimer Covers on Snake Graphs: Matrix Products in

 First, we describe the map $\varphi$ in the case $m=1$.
 We will call a square tile of the snake graph $\mathcal{G}[a_1,\dots,a_n]$ a \emph{corner} if the snake changes from going to right to up (or vice versa).
 In other words, if the previous square is to the left and the following square is above, or if the previous square is below and the following square is to the right, then the square is a corner.
 We also consider the first and last squares corners.
-Note that the set of corners of the snake graph $\mathcal{G}^*[a_1,\dots,a_n]$ are naturally in bijection with the corners of the zigzag snake graph $\mathcal{G}^*[1^n]$ (here it is important that we assumed $a_1=a_n=1$).
+It follows from Remark~\ref{rem dual G}(b) that the set of corners of the snake graph $\mathcal{G}^*[a_1,\dots,a_n]$ are naturally in bijection with the corners of the zigzag snake graph $\mathcal{G}^*[1^n]$ (here it is important that we assumed $a_1=a_n=1$, since we also count the end tiles as corners).
 For a lattice path $p \in \mathcal{L}^*_1[a_1,\dots,a_n]$, record whether $p$ goes over or under each corner.
 Then there is a unique lattice path in $\mathcal{L}^*_1[1^n]$ which has the same over/under pattern at the corners.
 Define this unique path to be $\varphi(p)$.
 In general, for $m > 1$, decompose $p$ into $m$ lattice paths, then apply the map above, and take the resulting multiset.

 Now we will count the sizes of the fibers of this map.
 Fix some $p \in \mathcal{L}^*_m[1^n]$.
 We wish to count the number of $\tilde{p} \in \mathcal{L}^*_m[a_1,\dots,a_n]$ such that $\varphi(\tilde{p}) = p$.
 Consider an edge labelled $e_i$ in the zigzag snake graph $\mathcal{G}^*[1^n]$.
 We first consider the case that $i \neq 1,n$.
 Suppose $e_i$ is a vertical edge (the horizontal case is analogous):